-- Preview Email Newsletter

 Arizona School Tuition Organization Association Raises Concerns Over Federal Scholarship Tax Credit Implementation (10)

 WASHINGTON, Jan.
 7 -- The Arizona School Tuition Organization Association (ASTOA) submitted a public comment letter to the Internal Revenue Service, Department of the Treasury, addressing their concerns regarding the implementation of Section 25F of the Internal Revenue Code, which is part of the Federal Scholarship Tax Credit framework enacted under the One Big Beautiful Bill Act.
-The organization has been advocating for the rights of parents in Arizona to choose their children's educational en more ST
+The organization has been advocating for the rights of parents in Arizona to choose their children's educational environments for nearly 25 years.

 B&J Sporting Goods Urges to Strengthen Protections Against Chum Salmon Bycatch in Bering Sea Fishery (10)